rctl/audit-scraper/README.md

 ---

-audit-scraper is a simple script to fetch all versions of `package.json` for the top 100 JavaScript projects on GitHub and run `npm audit` on them.
-The logs are then used to determine the mean time to update and other measurements related to the management of vulnerabilities.
+audit-scraper is a simple script to fetch all versions of `package-lock.json` for the top 100 JavaScript projects on GitHub and run `npm audit` on them.
+The logs are then used to investigate these projects in relation to the management of dependencies and vulnerabilities.
+The data that was scraped and a summary of the results can be found in the sections below.

 ---